 Avoid These Common Mistakes When Towing Your RAV4

 What common mistakes should you avoid when towing your RAV4?
-First, always consult your owner’s manual for specific towing instructions, as capabilities vary by model.
-Confirm the transmission is in neutral, and the steering wheel is released to prevent damage.
-Disconnect the battery or remove fuses to avoid electrical issues during towing.
+First, never guess your vehicle’s capabilities.
+Always read your owner’s manual for specific instructions.
+Make sure your transmission is set up exactly as the manufacturer requires.
+Disconnect the battery or remove specific fuses if the manual requires it to prevent electrical drain.

 What Happens If You Tow a RAV4 Incorrectly?